wp-plugins/wp-booklet/readme.txt

 **NOTICE TO USERS OF WP BOOKLET 1.x**: *WP Booklet has been rewritten and requires old booklets to be imported.
 Use Booklets->Import to import them after installation.*

-WP Booklet 2 makes creating brochures and magazine-like pages easily.
+WP Booklet 2 makes creating brochures and magazine-like pages easy.
 It comes with built-in themes for casual users and allows more advanced users to add their own.

 This plugin is the successor to WP Booklet 1.x and shares most of its features.